-I am a PhD researcher at the Department of Political and Social Sciences at the EUI, working under the supervision of Prof. Jennifer Welsh.
-My thesis examines how the Russian discourse on international terrorism contributes to modify the idea of ‘the West’ in Russian security politics in the first al-Qaeda period (2001-2002) and the first ISIS period (2015-2016).
-Theoretically, I seek to unpack how applying discourse analysis in a Russian/authoritarian context differs from applying it to liberal-democratic states.
+I am a PhD researcher at the Department of Political and Social Sciences at the EUI, working with Prof. Jennifer Welsh.
+My thesis examines how international terrorism has been mobilized in Russia’s relationship with the West in the al-Qaeda period (2001) and the ISIS period (2015).
+Theoretically, I seek to unpack how applying discourse analysis in an authoritarian context differs from applying it to liberal-democratic states.

 I have a BA in Russian from the University of Copenhagen (2012) and a MSc in International Relations from the Norwegian University of Life Sciences (2014) where I wrote my thesis about NATO’s partnerships with Uzbekistan and Afghanistan.
 Before joining the EUI in 2018, I have worked as a trainee in the Department of political affairs at the Royal Norwegian Embassy in Moscow, as a Junior research fellow at the Norwegian Institute of International Affairs (NUPI), and as a consultant for Kilden genderresearch.no at the Research Council of Norway.

 • Russian foreign and security policy